Ryan Telfer

-Ryan Telfer (born 4 March 1994) is a Trinidadian professional footballer who plays as a winger for USL Championship club Miami FC and the Trinidad and Tobago national team.
+Ryan Telfer (born 4 March 1994) is a Trinidadian professional footballer who plays as a winger for Canadian Premier League club HFX Wanderers and the Trinidad and Tobago national team.

 Club career

 Early career

 Born in Canada, Telfer was raised in Trinidad, where his parents were from, and began playing with Skhy FC.
 He later returned to Canada and played youth soccer with Erin Mills Eagles, and was eventually signed in 2012 to their senior team the Mississauga Eagles FC in the Canadian Soccer League.
 In 2014, he played in the Ontario Soccer League with Erin Mills Eagles, where he finished as the top goalscorer in the Provincial U21 West division.
 In 2015, he played at the college level with the York Lions where he won the OUA and CIS championship.
 Further achievements included receiving OUA West second-team all-star honours and the OUA silver medal.
 Telfer played with League1 Ontario club Vaughan Azzurri during the 2016 season.